DBMI/R2D2-Public/Question_VenousThromboEmbolism/README.md

--- This question is still under progress!
+ -- Question details are being finalized!

 ### Question
 - What are the age, race, ethnicity and gender characteristics associated with <br>